25+ Best Vegetables for Picky Eaters

 Pickiness in young children is understandable as they get used to eating different foods.
-Experts say it can take kids up to ten times of trying a food to “come around” and enjoy it.
+Experts say it can take kids up to ten times of trying a food to “come around” and enjoy a new food.

 Kids (and even grownups) aren’t always excited to try something new, especially when it is green and healthy!
 Vegetables have a wide range of tastes, some that might even taste like the dirt they grow in for some people.

 Have you heard of a supertaster?
 Some people are born with extra taste buds.
 You might think this is a good thing, but those extras often latch on to the bitterness in foods, which means vegetables can be extra yucky!
 Keep this in mind for picky kids.

 According to the Ellyn Satter Institute, the parents are in charge of “what” foods are given the young kids, but the children are in charge of “if and how much” to eat.